Abd0-998/CPTS-Notes-Writeups/Labs-Writeups/Footprinting_Skills_assessment/Footprinting-Medium.md

 smb: \> get important.txt
 getting file \important.txt of size 16 as important.txt (0.1 KiloBytes/sec) (average 0.1 KiloBytes/sec)
 smb: \> !cat important.txt
-sa:87N1ns@slls83 smb: \>
+sa:[REDACTED PASSWORD] smb: \>
 ```

-- the file contains a username : sa and password : 87N1ns@slls83
+- the file contains a username : sa and password : [REDACTED FOR HTB POLICIES]

 - the sa is the username of the system admin in the SSMS database in windows

 - lets try to connect to the windows server using RDP with the same password we have found

-- i used remmina tool with this creds : username : Administrator and password : 87N1ns@slls83
+- i used remmina tool with this creds : username : Administrator and password : [REDACTED FOR HTB POLICIES]

 - then i opened the SMSS and used windows authentication : WINMEDIUM